 Stephanie 'Hex' Bendixsen is an Australian television presenter, speaker, partnered Twitch broadcaster and author.

 Stephanie is well-known in the video game industry.
-In addition to her work as a presenter, she produces branded content and regularly live streams on Twitch.
-Stephanie has also written a series of books for children: Pixel Raiders, published by Scholastic Australia.
+In addition to her work as a presenter, she produces branded content for social media and regularly live streams on Twitch.
+Stephanie has also written a series of fiction books for children: Pixel Raiders, published by Scholastic Australia.

 Bendixsen began her career in 2009 when she joined Good Game as its first full-time female presenter.
 In 2010, a children's version of the show was launched, Good Game: Spawn Point - positioning 'Bajo and Hex' as the go-to gaming experts for Australian gamers both young and old.

 A public profile has provided Bendixsen with a platform from which she can act as a strong and confident voice for women in the gaming community.
-She is a confident speaker and MC at events and conferences, discussing everything from opportunities for women in the industry, the evolution of video game narrative and the necessity for strong, compelling female representation in games.
-She has also participated in writers’ festivals across the country with video game story writers and developers discussing the process of building narrative in games.
+She is an experienced speaker and MC at events and conferences, discussing everything from opportunities for women in the industry, the evolution of video game narrative and the necessity for strong, compelling female representation in games.